ItsDrike/itsdrike.com/content/posts/great-commits.md

 ### Commit isn't just the first line

-A huge amount of people are used to committing changes with a simple `git commit -m "My message"`, and while this is enough and it's perfectly in many cases, sometimes you just need more space to describe what a change truly achieves.
+A huge amount of people are used to committing changes with a simple `git commit -m "My message"`, and while this is enough and it's perfectly fine in many cases, sometimes you just need more space to describe what a change truly achieves.

 Surprisingly, many people don't even know that they can make a commit that has more in it's message than just the title/first line, which then leads to poorly documented changes, because single line sometimes simply isn't enough.
 To